VARCHAR(size)

 END MAIN

-Trailing blanks of a VARCHAR value are not significant in comparisons:
+value are not significant in

 DEFINE vc VARCHAR(10)